Photonsters/anycubic-photon-docs/FAQ.md

 - [Meshmixer top tips - Youtube](https://youtu.be/C9VDKb3W4qA)

 ### The slicer program says my print will take X hours, but it actually took Y hours?
 This is due to your [offtime (or light off) settings](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#exposure-off-off-time) in the slicer.
-The program will calculate the print time based on the offtime value that you set, it does not reflect the actual print time.
-To get an accurate estimate that matches your actual print time, time your actual offtime and use that value in your slicer program.
+The program will calculate the print time based on the offtime value that you set, it is an estimate, it does not reflect the actual print time.
+To get an accurate estimate that matches your actual print time, [time your actual offtime and use that value](https://youtu.be/TWdlphFfyLY) in your slicer program.

 ## PRINTING